ryan-nyberg/ryan-nyberg/README.md

 💻 **Computer Science Student @ Biola University** (GPA: 3.9)

-🎯 **Currently learning:** Django, AMPL, FastAPI
+🎯 **Currently learning:** React.js, Django, MySQL

 📈 **Working on:**
+   - 📊 Creating a database design in MySQL
+   - 🤖 Collaborating on a mobile Prayer App with a focus on UI design in Figma
    - 🌐 Building a Website with Django
-   - 🤖 Developing a recommendation app utilizing FastAPI, Python, and a Llama model using AWS
-   - 🏫 Collaborating on a Student Marketplace App for Biola University

 🚀 **Interests:**
    - 🤖 AI
-   - 🌍 Web Development
    - 💾 Software Engineering
    - 📊 Machine Learning